11 years after controversial release from jail, suspect back in custody for allegedly dragging and killing man while driving drunk

 Eleven years after he became a flashpoint for Cook County’s immigration policies, Saul Chavez has been extradited from Mexico to face charges that he struck and killed a man while driving drunk, dragging him nearly 300 feet.

-Chavez ran off after hitting William McCann, 66, in Logan Square in June of 2011 but he was caught by an off-duty Chicago police officer.
+Chavez ran off after hitting William “Denny” McCann, 66, in Logan Square in June 2011 but he was caught by an off-duty Chicago police officer, authorities said.
 Chavez was charged with reckless homicide and aggravated DUI.

 In the days after his arrest, immigration officials issued a so-called detainer for him, asking that the jail notify them when Chavez posted bond and then detain him up to 48 hours so federal agents could pick him up for possible deportation proceedings.